hunbp75/the-git-rocks-2/README.md

-# The git is actually rocking 2
+# The git is actually rocking second time